OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     bzr branch lp:openmdao <your_branch_name>

 To submit patches you must upload your branch to the openmdao repository on Launchpad and request that it be merged.
-Please see :ref:`Pushing-a-Branch_Back-to-Launchpad`
+Please see :ref:`Pushing-a-Branch-Back-to-Launchpad`

 .. index:: source repository